 There is no power/electricity available at the farm so it is cash only.
 The nearest ATM is back at Wisemans Ferry at least a 15min drive away.

-The farm gates opened for pick your own mandarins on 20th May and the season generally goes until October.
+The farm gates opened for pick your own mandarins on 20th May 2017 and the season generally goes until October.
 The farm is open every Saturday and Sunday from 10am to 4pm during the season.
-They also open during the school holidays – check their website for details.
-The July school holidays they are open Monday to Wednesday from 10am to 4pm, as well as weekends.
+The last open day for 2017 is Sunday 29th October.

 Places of Interest Nearby